LDS-Data/lds-church-discipline/README.md

 NOTE: This is a work in progress.
 Entries without citations should be considered unverified.

+* [George D. Watt](https://en.wikipedia.org/wiki/George_D._Watt) (1812-1881)—1869 (disfellowshipment) and 3 May 1874 (excommunication)—Brigham Young secretary, compiler of Journal of Discourses—Disfellowshipped in 1869 and excommunicated in 1874 for following the teachings of dissident William S. Godbe, and for his role as a leader of the Godbeite movement.

 * [Ann Eliza Young](https://en.wikipedia.org/wiki/Ann_Eliza_Young) (1844-1917)—10 Oct 1874—Polygamy opponent, ex-wife of Brigham Young—[Excommunicated](https://www.dialoguejournal.com/wp-content/uploads/sbi/issues/V20N03.pdf)

 * [Ogden Kraut](https://en.wikipedia.org/wiki/Ogden_Kraut) (b.
 1927)—1972—Independent Mormon fundamentalist author—Excommunicated for advocating polygamy.